Panmela Castro

 Rio de Janeiro, 1981

-Lives and works in Rio de Janeiro and São Paulo.
+Lives and works between Rio de Janeiro and São Paulo.

-Social activist and protagonist of the fourth feminist wave, according to Heloisa Buarque de Holanda in her book "Feminist Explosion", Panmela Castro is the founder of the non-profit organization Rede NAMI.
-She is active in collective work to promote women's rights and combat domestic violence, having reached more than 200,000 people in the last decade.
-For her efforts in this area of human rights, she has received numerous honors, including being named a Young Global Leader by the World Economic Forum, the DVF Awards, and being listed by the prestigious US magazine Newsweek as one of the 150 courageous women who are changing the world.
+A central figure in the fourth wave of feminism in Brazil, as highlighted by Heloisa Buarque de Holanda in her book "Explosão Feminista," Panmela Castro is the founder of Rede NAMI, a non-profit organization dedicated to promoting women's rights and combating gender violence.
+Her initiatives have impacted more than 200,000 people in Brazil and have helped transform the perception of women who are victims of domestic violence in Brazilian society.
+For her work in art and human rights, she has received numerous titles and awards, including being named a Young Global Leader by the World Economic Forum, the DVF Awards, and recognition by Newsweek magazine as one of the 150 women who are changing the world.